s1ryx/skipbo/RULES.md

 How to Play the Game:
 1. Starting the Game (Player's Turn):

-Draw 5 cards from your stockpile if you don’t have enough cards in your hand.
+At the start of your turn, draw cards from the deck until you have 5 cards in your hand.

-Play Cards: You can play cards from your hand, stockpile, or discard piles onto the central building piles.
+Play Cards: You can play cards from your hand, stockpile (top card only), or discard piles (top card only) onto the central building piles.

 Building Piles: You build from 1 to 12.
 The 1s are the starting cards for each pile.
 After a 1 is placed on a building pile, the next card in that pile must be the 2, then the 3, and so on until you reach 12.
 A building pile ends at 12, and no more cards can be played on that pile.